rails/rails/guides/source/active_record_querying.md

 ### Specifying Conditions on Eager Loaded Associations

-Even though Active Record lets you specify conditions on the eager loaded associations just like +joins+, the recommended way is to use "joins":#joining-tables instead.
+Even though Active Record lets you specify conditions on the eager loaded associations just like `joins`, the recommended way is to use "joins":#joining-tables instead.

-However if you must do this, you may use +where+ as you would normally.
+However if you must do this, you may use `where` as you would normally.

 ```ruby
 Post.includes(:comments).where("comments.visible" => true)
 ```

-This would generate a query which contains a +LEFT OUTER JOIN+ whereas the +joins+ method would generate one using the +INNER JOIN+ function instead.
+This would generate a query which contains a `LEFT OUTER JOIN` whereas the `joins` method would generate one using the `INNER JOIN` function instead.

 ```ruby
   SELECT "posts"."id" AS t0_r0, ... "comments"."updated_at" AS t1_r5 FROM "posts" LEFT OUTER JOIN "comments" ON "comments"."post_id" = "posts"."id" WHERE (comments.visible = 1)
 ```

-If there was no +where+ condition, this would generate the normal set of two queries.
+If there was no `where` condition, this would generate the normal set of two queries.

-If, in the case of this +includes+ query, there were no comments for any posts, all the posts would still be loaded.
-By using +joins+ (an INNER JOIN), the join conditions *must* match, otherwise no records will be returned.
+If, in the case of this `includes` query, there were no comments for any posts, all the posts would still be loaded.
+By using `joins` (an INNER JOIN), the join conditions *must* match, otherwise no records will be returned.

 Scopes
 ------

 Scoping allows you to specify commonly-used queries which can be referenced as method calls on the association objects or models.
-With these scopes, you can use every method previously covered such as +where+, +joins+ and +includes+.
-All scope methods will return an +ActiveRecord::Relation+ object which will allow for further methods (such as other scopes) to be called on it.
+With these scopes, you can use every method previously covered such as `where`, `joins` and `includes`.
+All scope methods will return an `ActiveRecord::Relation` object which will allow for further methods (such as other scopes) to be called on it.

-To define a simple scope, we use the +scope+ method inside the class, passing the query that we'd like run when this scope is called:
+To define a simple scope, we use the `scope` method inside the class, passing the query that we'd like run when this scope is called:

 ```ruby
 class Post < ActiveRecord::Base